aslamdoctor/rearrange-woocommerce-products/README.md

 # Rearrange Woocommerce Products

+Introducing Rearrange Woocommerce Products: The Ultimate Plugin to customize Your Shop Page Sort Order

-Rearrange Woocommerce Products is a WordPress Plugin that allows you to **rearrange/reorder** the default sort order of the products on Woocommerce Shop Page.
-It also allows to rearrange products based on specific category.
+Enhance your Woocommerce shopping experience with Rearrange Woocommerce Products, a powerful plugin designed to give you complete control over the sort order of your products.
+Whether you want to rearrange the default sort order or customize it based on specific categories, this plugin has got you covered.

-This is very easy to use plugin with **drag & drop** functionality to rearrange the products.
+With its intuitive "drag & drop" functionality, Rearrange Woocommerce Products makes it incredibly easy to reorder your products.
+Say goodbye to tedious manual sorting - simply drag and drop your products into the desired positions effortlessly.

+Experience seamless navigation and improved user engagement by optimizing your shop page's sort order.
+Download Rearrange Woocommerce Products now and revolutionize the way you showcase your products.

 ## Features